 12) 100 (33/year) producers from #6 and #8 will participate in FEC program to identify SR with genetic resistance.

 - Costs associated with overnight shipping of samples.
 A vacuum sealing option has been offered since YR1 to provide another alternative.
-We also offered to send the empty shipping containers back to producers during YR2.
+We also offered to send the empty shipping containers back to producers since YR2.

 - Overall, it appears that the time needed to collect and ship the fecal samples during the busiest time of year overrides the interest and best intentions.